Tailormap/tailormap-viewer/README.md

 # Tailormap viewer

-This project is an Angular frontend for Tailormap.
+The Angular frontend for Tailormap.

 ## Development requirements